powerhousepro69/videoinfox/readme.md

  - Change directory by entering full path.
  - Find directory and change to it by copying it to clipboard.
  - List video info one directory deep and save per directory.
- - Recursive count of videos broken down to video type.
+ - Recursive count of videos broken down into video type.
  - Recursive duration. days:hrs:min:sec and save per directory.
  - GUI notifications.